 - I also make the pie dough the day before and refrigerate it overnight.

-While apples are typically very fall-like, perhaps it’s Spring and you’re looking for a great-tasting fruit pie.
+While apples are typically very fall-like, perhaps it’s Spring, and you’re looking for a great-tasting fruit pie.
 Please check out our blueberry pie!
-It’s fabulous and the post contains the secret on how to cook it without it running all out when you cut it.
-It’s amazing!!

 Double Pie Crust